Bengaluru: Demographics

 As per the 2011 census, Bengaluru had a population of 8,443,675, which made it the third most populous city in India, and the largest in South India.
 The urban agglomeration was home to 8,499,399 people, and was the fifth most populous urban agglomeration in India.
 As per a 2016 estimate, the urban agglomeration had a population of about 10.45 million.
 The city was amongst the fastest growing cities in the last two decades, with the population increasing substantially due to migration from rest of the country.
 About 13.2% of the population belonged to scheduled castes, and scheduled tribes.
-Residents of Bengaluru are referred to as Bengaloorinavaru in Kannada and "Bangaloreans" in English.
+Residents of Bengaluru are referred to as Bengaloorinavaru in Kannada and "Bengalureans" in English.

 There are about 597 slums in the city, housing roughly 16% of the city's population.
-The city had a gini index of 0.64, indicating significant inequality.
+The city had a Gini coefficient of 0.64, indicating significant inequality.
 Various studies have also indicated various inequalities in the infrastructure development across different parts of the city, and other urbanisation problems such as mass displacements, proliferation of slums, and public health crisis due to water shortage and sewage problems in poor and working-class neighbourhoods.
-In Mercer's 2023 Quality of Living survey, which evaluates living conditions for expatriates, Bengaluru was ranked 156th globally and third in India, after Hyderabad and Pune.
+In the Ease of Living Index 2020 published by the Ministry of Housing & Urban Affairs, the city was ranked the most livable Indian city with a population of over a million.
+In the 2023 Quality of Living survey by Mercer, which evaluated living conditions for expatriates, Bengaluru was ranked 156th globally and third in India, after Hyderabad and Pune.